 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 The field of active galaxies is recognised as one of increasing importance.
 But how do we know there are different kinds of galaxy?
 What are active galaxies?
 How are they powered?
-This unit examines the different types of active galaxy and looks at the crucial role of the active galactic nucleus and the energy source at its heart.
+This free course, Introduction to active galaxies, examines the different types of active galaxies and looks at the crucial role of the active galactic nucleus and the energy source at its heart.

 - Current section: Introduction